A Gauss-Bonnet-Chern type obstruction for Killing vector fields on Lorentzian manifolds: Further discussions and examples

 \begin{eje} {\rm Let $M=\R^2$ endowed with the Lorentzian metric $g= dx\otimes dy + dy\otimes dx + 2 f(x)\, dy^2$, where $f = \frac{1}{2}\,g(\partial_y,\partial_y)$ is any smooth function independent of $y$, and the Gauss curvature at each $(x_0,y_0)$ is $-f''(x_0)$ (for this result and background, see \cite{Sa1}, formula (3.1) and Remark 9.2 (2)).
 If $f$ is negative at some point $x_0$, then the Killing vector field $\partial_y$ becomes timelike at $x_0$.
 Consistently if, additionally, $f$ attains at $x_0$ a local minimum, Theorem \ref{tecnica} implies that the Gauss curvature of $g$ will be non negative at $(x_0,y), y\in \R$.
 Notice that, if $f$ is $1$-periodic, then a compact Lorentzian manifold is obtained just by taking the quotient torus $\R^2/\Z^2$.
 The possibilities for the null sectional curvature can also be checked with variants of this example such as $M=\R^3$, $\bar g= dx\otimes dy + dy\otimes dx + 2 f(x)\, dy^2+ h(x,z)dz^2$ (see also Remark \ref{r_4}(b)). } \end{eje}

-Finally, we show the consistency of our bounds in the case of warped products, which provides an illustration for the relativistic case involving Schwarzschid spacetime and its extension in Kruskaal one.
+Finally, we show the consistency of our bounds in the case of warped products, which provides an illustration for the relativistic case involving Schwarzschid spacetime and its extension in Kruskal one.

 \begin{eje} {\em The curvature of a warped product $B\times_\rho F:=(B\times F, g:= g_B+ \rho^2 g_F)$, $\rho\in C^\infty(B)$, $\rho>0$, is well-understood and manageable, as O'Neill's formulas for submersions simplify \cite[Ch.
 7]{O'N}.
 Assume that the base $(B,g_B)$ is Riemannian and the fiber $(F,g_F)$ is Lorentzian.
 Any timelike Killing vector field $X^F$ on the fiber $F$ lifts to a Killing one $X$ on $M=B\times F$.
 Taking into account that $2f(x,y):= g(X,X)_{(x,y)}=\rho(x)^2 g_F(X^F_y,X^F_y)$ for all $(x,y)\in M$, $X$ is also timelike and Theorem \ref{tecnica}(A) can be applied.